In conjunction with the Luxembourg Logic & AI Summit

 • Theoretical and practical Agentic-AI

-• Applications of causal AI techniques in agent-based modeling and simulation
+• Applications of XAI techniques in agent-based modeling and simulation

 • Causal inference in complex and dynamic multi-agent environments